amirv/ha-maestro/README.md

 ## Installation

-To run MCZ Musa Maestro Python Controller your smart home gateway device connection must be bridged between the stove internal Wi-Fi and your local network.
+To run MCZ Musa Python Controller your smart home gateway device connection must be bridged between the stove internal Wi-Fi and your local network.
 It can be achieved easily with a Raspberry Pi device and, if an Ethernet port is not available, a (Micro) USB-Ethernet adapter.

 The first step is installing a MQTT message broker, for example [Mosquitto](https://mosquitto.org/download/).